TomasBoda/agent-lang/thesis.md

 Agent-based modeling, although being a simulation technique with a long history, continues to reveal variety of new applications and use cases across numerous scientific fields and domains.
 There are many agent-based specific tools that allow for modeling agent-based simulations, each boasting its set of strengths and weaknesses.
 Despite their power and extensive feature set, these tools often feature complex syntax and language constructs, limiting their usage to technical scientific domains only.
 Moreover, many of these tools are tailored to specific domains only, such as NetLogo for social and natural sciences.
 In response to these reasons, the idea of AgentLang emerged, aiming to offer a unified language and environment for agent-based simulations of any nature, accessible to all scientific fields, regardless of their technical proficiency.

 ### 2.2 Existing Agent-based Tools
-Before stating the primary goals of this thesis, it is important to mention some of the existing agent-based tools to highlight the main differences between these tools and AgentLang.
+Before outlining the primary goals of this thesis, it is important to mention some of the existing agent-based tools to highlight the main differences between existing agent-based frameworks and AgentLang.

 #### 2.2.1 NetLogo
 Perhaps one of the most wide-spread agent-based modeling software is NetLogo.
 It is a multi-agent programmable modeling environment with its own domain-specific language as well as a web-based modeling interface.
-NetLogo also provides a rich library of simulation models and examples, with some of its primary domains being social and natural sciences.
-It was first created in 1999 by Uri Wilensky, a professor at the Northwestern University in Illinois, US.
+NetLogo's primary simulation domains are social and natural sciences, for which ti provides a rich library of simulation models and examples.
+It was first introduced and released in 1999 by Uri Wilensky, a professor at the Northwestern University in Illinois, US.
 Nowadays, it is used by hundreds of thousands of students, teachers and researches all among the world.

 Below is an example NetLogo simulation source code.
 ```